Reading office Reading

 We accept applications for the following vacancies:

-Summer vacation placement 2015 - Edinburgh, Manchester, Birmingham, Nottingham, Milton Keynes, Reading, Solent.
+Summer vacation placement 2023 – Edinburgh and Glasgow, Leeds, London, Manchester, Birmingham, Nottingham, Milton Keynes, Reading, and Solent.

-Training contract 2017 - Edinburgh, Manchester, Birmingham, Nottingham, Milton Keynes, Reading, Solent.
+Training contract September 2025 – Edinburgh and Glasgow, Leeds, London, Manchester, Birmingham, Nottingham, Milton Keynes, Reading, and Solent.

 We provide a friendly and effective working environment and you'll soon become an integral member of your team, national department and indeed, Shoosmiths.
 You'll find our culture is positive and our working style is professional and cooperative.
 We know that our ethos suits energetic and "can do" people who thrive on plenty of contact with clients.